 Learn how to grow alliums, which are also related to chives and garlic, for their large and showy flower heads and as a repellant for many insects and wildlife you may wish to keep out of the garden.
 More than 400 species exist and offer a wide range of bloom sizes and bloom times.

 Flowers of the allium plant rise above the foliage, and you can grow alliums in the colors of white, pink, purple, yellow, and blue.
-Flowers of the allium plant have round heads too, which range from a few to several inches (7.5 to 15 cm.) around.
-The cultivar ‘Star of Persia’ (A. christophii) is one of the shortest growing alliums and has a multi-colored flower head 6 to 8 inches (15 to 20.5 cm.) across.
+Flowers of the allium plant have round heads too, which range from a couple to several inches (5-8 cm.) around.
+The cultivar ‘Star of Persia’ (A. christophii) is one of the shortest growing alliums and has a multi-colored flower head 6 to 8 inches (15-20 cm.) across.
 A. unifolium has a single leaf from which numerous flower heads rise and bloom in pink, lavender, and white.

 Include several allium bulbs in your autumn bulb planting for height and color in the spring garden.
 Scatter them among bulbs of lilies, crocus, and some of your other favorite spring blooming bulbs for tall, sporadic color throughout your beds next year.
 When the soil has warmed, plant seeds of the candytuft flower and other short perennial flowers to cover foliage of the growing alliums as they wither away when the show is done.

 Plant the allium bulb three times its height deep in well-draining soil in a sunny location.
 Growing alliums in the flower bed may deter aphids, which often like to suck on tender new growth of other spring blooms.
 Growing alliums in the garden deters rodents, the peach borer, and even the destructive Japanese beetle.